 - 1 tablespoon oil

-- 2 tablespoons of your favourite blend of curry spices
+- 2 tablespoons curry spices your favourite blend

 - 500 g sweet potato scrubbed or peeled and diced